JuliaVTK/WriteVTK.jl/README.md

 In order to generate multiblock files, the `vtk_multiblock` function must be used.
 The functions introduced above are then used with some small modifications.

-First, a multiblock file must be initialized:
+First, a multiblock file must be initialised:

 ``` julia
 vtmfile = vtk_multiblock("my_vtm_file")